InSawyerSteps/Kinesis_Multitools/README.md

 # Kinesis Multitools

-Kinesis Multitools is a robust, local-first MCP server providing advanced tools for AI-driven software development.
-It is designed for integration with modern IDEs (like Windsurf) and empowers AI agents with comprehensive code intelligence, analysis, and search capabilities.
+Kinesis Multitools is a robust, extensible MCP server for IDE-integrated code intelligence, semantic code search, and canonical code pattern management.
+Built for reliability and security, it enables both developers and AI agents to analyze, search, and interact with codebases efficiently—while remaining open to new tool ideas from the community.

 ## Key Features